-I’ve got a rule that I don’t do party political when I’m blogging.
-So I’ll try my best to remain as objective as possible whilst speaking about the Labour Party’s 2017 manifesto pledge to increase the number of Bank Holiday’s to 12 if they are elected.
+I’ve got a rule: I don’t do party politics when blogging.
+So I’ll try my best to remain as objective as possible whilst speaking about the Labour Party’s 2017 manifesto pledge to increase the number of Bank Holidays to 12 if they are elected.

 The basic premise of the campaign was to educate business owners about the benefits of employees taking time off.
 I believed this would facilitate the creation of a campaign that wasn’t overly sales orientated, but which was well aligned to the core functionality of the product, and which was also contrary to the prevailing machismo of entrepreneurial literature – at least enough to make business owners sit up and take notice.